[Q,R]=0 and Kostant partition functions: Decomposition of characters

-Now our character $\chiek\in R(\T)$ may be expressed in a unique way as a finite linear combination of irreducible characters $\chi_\lambda$, $\lambda\in\Lambda_\dom$.
-In particular, the sought after quantity $\int_G\chiek\,dg=\dim Q(M,\CEk)^G$ is exactly the coefficient of the trivial character in the decomposition of $\chiek$ as a linear combination of irreducible characters.
-To obtain an explicit formula for this multiplicity, we observe that the Weyl character formula for $\chi_\lambda$ may be stated in the following way: \begin{lemma} Introduce the element
+Our character $\chie\in R(G)$ may be expressed in a unique way as a finite linear combination of irreducible characters $\chi_\lambda$, $\lambda\in\Lambda_\dom$.
+In particular, the quantity $\int_G\chie\,dg=\dim Q(M,\CE)^G$, which we are trying to understand, is precisely the coefficient of the trivial character in this decomposition.
+To obtain an explicit formula for this multiplicity, we use the following simple corollary of the Weyl character formula for $\chi_\lambda$. \begin{lemma} We have